 WEIGHT: 17 to 23 pounds

 Physical characteristics: Graceful, lithe and well-balanced.
 The crisp coat, which is a mixture of hard and soft hair, comes in blue, sandy, or liver, sometimes combined with tan.

 Outgoing and playful, the adorable Bichon Frise looks and feels like a soft, fluffy cloud.
-The breed was born in France, where the small white dogs first enjoyed an easy life as pets to the wealthy, but later found a new profession as delightful circus dogs.
+In France, they were first bred as companions where the small white dogs enjoyed an easy life as pets to the wealthy, but later found a new profession as delightful circus dogs.
 Gentle, affectionate, and friendly, Bichons love people of all ages.
 The fluffy white coat does not shed but needs regular professional grooming.

 HEIGHT: 9 to 12 inches tall at the shoulder

 Physical Characteristics: Small yet sturdy with a fluffy curly coat that is always white (the coat may have traces of apricot, buff, or cream)Continue to 5 of 15 below.

 These adorable, fluffy dogs are not high energy or rambunctious, but they are playful and affectionate with their family.
 The Bolognese is an intelligent and serious breed that can be prone to separation anxiety if left alone for too long.
 While they shed very little, their long, cotton-like fur does need regular brushing to prevent tangles or mats.
 Calm and easy-going, this is a good breed for people in apartments, seniors, or anyone who doesn't want a dog that requires a great deal of exercise.

 HEIGHT: 10 to 12 inches